bloominstituteoftechnology/Sprint-Challenge--Data-Structures-Python/Data_Structures_Answers.md

 5. What is the runtime complexity of the provided code in `names.py`?

+The original runtime complexity here is O(n ^ 2) due to the nested loop:

+duplicates = []
+    for name_1 in names_1:
+        for name_2 in names_2:
+            if name_1 == name_2:
+                duplicates.append(name_1)

+With the way this is set up, we have to check our names_2 list for every single time we iterate through the names_1 list in order to check for equivalency.
+Thus, for every new entry into our input, we'll have to run two checks: one to iterate through names_1 and a second to perform the equivalency check via names_2.

 6. What is the space complexity of the provided code in `names.py`?

+The space complexity is the same as the optimized version of the code, O(n).
+The required storage space will scale linearly with the number of entries.
+It will not scale exponentially like the runtime since there are no further operations to be performed.

 7. What is the runtime complexity of your optimized code in `names.py`?